 Working in Asian private banking comes with its share of downsides.
-Compliance pressures are growing, weaker players are bailing out of the industry and compensation remains lower than in investment banking.
+Compliance pressures are growing, weaker players have left the industry, and compensation remains lower than in investment banking.

 But while the ranks of private banks in Hong Kong and Singapore and littered with relationship managers who’ve made mid-career moves, achieving a successful shift isn’t easy.
 Here’s how to do it.